mvbasov/OMN/app/src/main/assets/md/default/BookmarkerHelp.md

 ## General

 You can organize url bookmarks using the bookmark page.
-Share opened page in browser (Google Chrome tested) and point OMN as target for this sharing.
+Share opened page in browser (Google Chrome tested) and select OMN as target for sharing.
 The OMN will show you dialog with 'Title', 'URL', 'Tags' and 'Notes' which can be changed.
-Multiple tags and notes need to be separated by `;` After you will press 'OK' button the bookmark will be created on the [Incoming bookmarks](/bookmarks/Incoming.html) page
+Multiple tags and notes need to be separated by `;` After you press 'OK' button the bookmark will be created on the [Incoming bookmarks](/bookmarks/Incoming.html) page

 ### Search

-Search lookup in title, url, tags and notes parts of bookmarks and display bookmarks where search string found.
+Search lookup in title, url, tags and notes parts of bookmarks and display bookmarks, where search string found.
 Search uses JavaScript RegExp.

 [How to Use Regular Expressions in JavaScript – Tutorial for Beginners](https://www.freecodecamp.org/news/regular-expressions-for-beginners/)